kartoza/africa_rangeland_watch/docs/src/user/onboard.md

     ##### Admin actions

-    1. **Site Admin:** The site administrator, with full access to the Django backend and the system, adds the organisation manager to the system.
+    1. **Site Admin:** The site administrator, with full access to the Django backend, adds the organisation to the system and designates the requested user as the organisation manager.

+    2. **Notification Email to the User:** The site admin will send a notification email to the user, informing them that their organisation has been successfully added to the system.

-    2. **Email Invitation:** The site admin sends an invitation email to the organisation manager with a registration link to register on the system as an organisation manager.
+    3. **Email Invitation:** The site admin sends an invitation email to the organisation manager with a registration link to register on the system as an organisation manager.

-    3. **Organisation Manager Receives Email:** The organisation manager receives an email and can use the provided link to register on the organisation.
+    4. **Organisation Manager Receives Email:** The organisation manager receives an email and can use the provided link to register on the organisation.

-    4. **Registration to the organisation:** Using the registration link, the organisation manager completes the registration process on the organisation.
+    5. **Registration to the organisation:** Using the registration link, the organisation manager completes the registration process on the organisation.

-    5. **Access Granted:** The organisation manager is successfully added to the system and gains the necessary permissions to manage the organisation.
+    6. **Access Granted:** The organisation manager is successfully added to the system and gains the necessary permissions to manage the organisation.

 ## User Onboarding 3: Invite from organisation manager